-- Examine the main IoT trends in greater depth, with a detailed analysis of IoT devices and sensors and IoT software platforms, as well as a study on short- and long-range protocols and the way they have evolved.
+- Examine the main IoT trends in greater depth, with a detailed analysis of sensor evolution and IoT software platforms, the role of voice assistants as well as a study on short- and long-range protocols and the way they have evolved.

 - Bring together the matters of interest in the Italian IoT system, helping to form relationships with the Institutional world and give substance and power to a nation-wide IoT strategy.